SUMITBOPATE/SUMITBOPATE/README.md

 <h2 align="center">
 I'm a Frot-End Web Developer 💻  🎨!
 </h2>
-- 👋 An Electronic Engineer who is passionate about  Computer Science and Frontend development.  .
+-<p> 👋 An Electronic Engineer who is passionate about  Computer Science and Frontend development.  .
 - 👀 I have been working with programming languages like HTML, CSS, JavaScript,React JS and Java.
--
+- <p>
        ✨ I love the entire process of developing websites.✨
 - 🌱 I’m currently learning
 -  web development